Common Higher Education Infractions

 Higher Education Law in Georgia

-What is higher education law?
 Higher education simply refers to colleges, universities and institutions that offer education beyond a high school diploma.
-The city of Savannah is home to several such institutions, and while there is no particular sub-category of law that deals strictly with higher education, there are many aspects of the law that pertain to the goings on of a higher education facility.
-Joseph J. Steffen Jr. is also a Savannah local who specializes in this arena.
-Whether you’re a student, a parent of a student, or an employee – he’s your go to guy for any and all questions or cases about legality within Georgia’s higher education system.
+While there is no particular subcategory of law that deals strictly with higher education, there are many aspects of the law that pertain to higher education.
+Joseph J. Steffen Jr. is a Savannah local who specializes in this arena.
+Whether you’re a student, parent of a student, or an employee – Joe is available to answer questions about legality within Georgia’s higher education system.

 Student Rights in Higher Education

-- Colleges, Universities, and Institutes are not required to disclose the additional rights that are given to students according to their own codes and bi-laws
+- Colleges, universities, and institutes are not required to disclose the additional rights that are given to students according to their own codes and bylaws

-Essentially, all of this means that as a student, you have rights accorded to you by your school in addition to those given to you by the American constitution.
-Though many schools detail what those students rights are in a ‘handbook’ or similar document, higher education institutions are not required to disclose all of those student rights to you.
-If you feel you have been wronged by your college or university, the only way to know if your accusations have legal bearing is to consult an attorney like Joseph J. Steffen Jr. who can determine if those actions were in fact illegal.
+Essentially this means that, as a student, you have rights accorded to you by your school in addition to those given to you by the American Constitution.
+Though many schools detail student rights in a ‘handbook’ or similar document, higher education institutions are not required to disclose all of those student rights to you.
+If you feel you have been wronged by your college or university, the only way to know if your accusations have legal bearing is to consult an attorney who can determine if those actions were legal.

 Contacting me is the first step to finding out if you have a case.
 Consultations are always free.